NVIDIA/cuda-samples/README.md

 #### Vulkan

 Vulkan is a low-overhead, cross-platform 3D graphics and compute API.
 Vulkan targets high-performance realtime 3D graphics applications such as video games and interactive media across all platforms.
 On systems which support Vulkan, NVIDIA's Vulkan implementation is provided with the CUDA Driver.
 For building and running Vulkan applications one needs to install the [Vulkan SDK](https://www.lunarg.com/vulkan-sdk/).

+#### GLFW
+GLFW is a lightweight, open-source library designed for managing OpenGL, OpenGL ES, and Vulkan contexts.
+It simplifies the process of creating and managing windows, handling user input (keyboard, mouse, and joystick), and working with multiple monitors in a cross-platform manner.

+To set up GLFW on a Windows system, Download the pre-built binaries from [GLFW website](https://www.glfw.org/download.html) and extract the zip file into the folder, pass the GLFW include header as `-DGLFW_INCLUDE_DIR` for cmake configuring and follow the Build_instructions.txt in the sample folder to set up the t.

 #### OpenMP